j0n3lson/codenext-python2-whisper/README.md

 The service has the following APIs implemented:

 ## Open to all

-- `/users/register/{username}`: Registers the given `{username}`.
-This should be the first thing a client calls.
-When called, this API registers a user and returns a unique API key.
-The API key is associated with the user's ID.

 - `/play/listen/{api_key}`: `API KEY REQUIRED`.
 Let's a user check for a message.
   Clients should continuously check to after they have registered.